petr-kalinin/progtexts2/python_basics_en/1_if.rst

 .. task::

-    Air conditioning system switches on if the temperature in the room is above 20 degrees.
-If the temperature is equal or below 20 degrees, the system switches off [1]_.
-You shall write a program that defines the status of the AC system.
+    Air conditioning system turns on if the temperature in the room is above 20 degrees.
+If the temperature is equal or below 20 degrees, the system turns off [1]_.
+Write a program that defines the status of the AC system.

     **Input**: An only integer number — the current room temperature.

-    **Output**: Print ``on`` if the AC will switch on and ``off`` if it'll switch off.
+    **Output**: Print ``on`` if the AC will turn on and ``off`` if it'll turn off.

     **Example**: